revoltage34/ptanalyzer/README.md

 Example output:
 ![image](https://user-images.githubusercontent.com/24490028/126034456-5551cfe2-1289-4ec3-bdeb-f37770bb8a3b.png)

+**Downloading:**
+* You can download the latest version by downloading the executable file [here](https://github.com/revoltage34/ptanalyzer/releases/latest).

 **Usage:**
 * Either run the program to follow the game's log files and have your runs analyzed live.
 * Or drag a specific log file onto the .exe file.